oroinc/documentation/user_guide/channel_guide.rst

 *System / Channels* page will appear.

-Click :kbd:`Create Channel` button in the top right corner to get to the *Create Channel* page.
+Click :guilabel:`Create Channel` button in the top right corner to get to the *Create Channel* page.

 .. _user-guide-channel-guide-define-basic-channel-details: